-Forced/Bonded Labor.
-The processor has implemented a management system that prevents the use of any forms of forced labor and participation in acts of human trafficking in line with ILO Conventions No. 29 and No. 105.

-- The processor has a documented policy prohibiting forced, bonded (including debt bondage) or indentured labor; involuntary or exploitative prison labor; slavery or trafficking of persons in recruiting and employment practices. - Workers must not be required to pay employers', agents' or sub-agents' recruitment fees or other related fees for their employment.
-If any such fees are found to have been paid by workers, such fees must be repaid to the worker. - Contract terms related to employment are provided in writing in the employee's native language. - Workers must be provided a copy of their contract prior to leaving their country of origin.
-No substitution or change(s) shall be allowed in the employment agreement upon arrival in the receiving country unless these changes are made to meet local law and provide equal or better terms. - All work must be voluntary, and workers must be free to leave work at any time or terminate their employment without penalty if reasonable notice is given as per worker's contract

-- Government issued identification and personal documentation originals are not held by the employer/labor agent/contractor.
+- 3.4.1.
+The processor has implemented a management system that prevents the use of any forms of forced labor and participation in acts of human trafficking in line with ILO Conventions No. 29 and No. 105. - 3.4.2.
+The processor has a documented policy prohibiting forced, bonded (including debt bondage) or indentured labor; involuntary or exploitative prison labor; slavery or trafficking of persons in recruiting and employment practices. - 3.4.3.
+Workers must not be required to pay employers', agents' or sub-agents' recruitment fees or other related fees for their employment.
+If any such fees are found to have been paid by workers, such fees must be repaid to the worker. - 3.4.4.
+Contract terms related to employment are provided in writing in the employee's native language. - 3.4.5.
+Workers must be provided a copy of their contract prior to leaving their country of origin.
+No substitution or change(s) shall be allowed in the employment agreement upon arrival in the receiving country unless these changes are made to meet local law and provide equal or better terms. - 3.4.6.
+All work must be voluntary, and workers must be free to leave work at any time or terminate their employment without penalty or liability, if reasonable notice is given as per worker's contract, and in accordance with applicable law. - 3.4.7.
+Government issued identification and personal documentation originals are not held by the employer/labor agent/contractor.
 Employers can only hold documentation if such holdings are required by law.
-In this case, at no time should workers be denied access to their documents. - There are no unreasonable restrictions on the movement of workers and the access to basic liberties.
+In this case, at no time should workers be denied access to their documents. - 3.4.8.
+There are no unreasonable restrictions on the movement of workers and the access to basic liberties.

+3.5.
 Entitlement to work.
-The processor

-- Ensures all workers have the right to work. - Has developed and implements policies to monitor if all workers have the right to work. - Keeps a record of documentation on legal right to work.
+- 3.5.1.
+Ensures all workers have the right to work. - 3.5.2.
+Has developed and implements policies to monitor if all workers have the right to work. - 3.5.3.
+Keeps a record of documentation on legal right to work.